wyokyla23/trivia/README.md

 # Trivia
 ### Enjoy trivia?
 You've come to the right place!
 Test your skills with these trivia questions and multi-choice answers.
 This app was built with React.js, React-Router, React Hooks, Material-UI, and Lodash.
 Styling to-be-continued.
+It was mentioned that testing would be a plus.
+I used Proptypes because that is what I am familiar with at the moment.

 ## Acceptance Criteria
 * A user can view questions